 Jump to article contents:

-- How guarantor loans work
+- How Guarantor Loans work

-- Guarantor loans in an IVA
+- Including Guarantor Loans in an IVA

 How Guarantor Loans work

 The guarantor can be anyone, but often is a friend or family member.
 The guarantor must be able to pay your monthly repayments.
-If you cannot pay the lender can and will pursue them to recover the debt.
+If you cannot pay, the lender can and will pursue them to recover the debt.

-There are many companies offering these loans, but it is important to make sure it is right for you.
 Having a lower credit score partly protects you from borrowing money you cannot afford to repay.
 Guarantor loans can create problems if you can’t really afford the monthly repayments or have other debts to pay as well.

-Guarantor loans in an IVA
+Including guarantor loans in an IVA?

 Arrange a call with an IVA Expert